 To assure proper lubrication of your vehicle's engine, the engine oil must be maintained at the correct level.
-The best time to check the engine oil level is about five minutes after a fully warmed up engine is shut off or before starting the engine after it has sat overnight.
+The engine oil level should be checked five minutes after a warmed up engine has been shut off.
 Checking the oil while the vehicle is on level ground will improve the accuracy of the oil level readings.
 Always maintain the oil level within the SAFE zone on the dipstick.
 Adding 1 U.S. Quart (0.95L) of oil when the reading is at the bottom of the SAFE zone will result in a reading at the top of the safe zone on these engines.